telerik/xamarin-forms-docs/controls/datagrid/features/load_on_demand.md

 # Load On Demand #

 In specific cases you may need to load data in the **RadDataGrid** when the control is already displayed as this can improve the performance and save computing resources.
 Loading a large data set on a mobile device has its challenges.
-On of the most popular approaches is using incremental data loading in the moment the items need to be visualized.
+One of the most popular approaches is using incremental data loading in the moment the items need to be visualized.

 ## Modes